Please take the time to read the following information about what to expect from a treatment.

 Some health conditions are contra-indicated with certain therapies, or it may be necessary to consult with your GP or other health professional before treatment can take place.
 Please see the list further down the page.
 You will be required to either gain written endorsement from your GP/health professional or sign a disclaimer stating that you have taken appropriate medical advice.
 Please note that all information is kept in confidence as per the Privacy Notice.

+It’s with great pleasure that I am trained to offer pregnancy massage (2nd and 3rd trimester).
+Please check with your GP/midwife first that they are happy for you to proceed.
 If you are considered “high risk” and under consultant/obstetric care, you may still be able to enjoy a treatment, but please gain written medical consent first.

 As well as the usual contra-indications, the following will also apply for pregnant women, please seek further medical advice: